RouzbehHaghighi/MA_LLM_Dynamic_Clustering_VVC/README.md

 where $P_{\mathrm{PV}}^{\mathrm{r}}$ is the rated PV active power (kW); $G_{\mathrm{irr}}$ is the solar irradiance (W/m²); $T_{\mathrm{a}}$ is the ambient temperature (°C); $\eta_T$ is the PV temperature coefficient (1/°C); $G_{\mathrm{ref}}$ is the reference irradiance; and $T_{\mathrm{ref}}$ is the reference cell temperature.

-### Inverter constraints and LinDistFlow-based VVC
+### II.
+Inverter constraints and LinDistFlow-based VVC

 Detailed formulations of the inverter capability constraints, operational power-factor limits, and the LinDistFlow-based VVC model are provided in this repository (cited in the paper as the companion repository).